Night Parking Regulations

 |Parked on the Wrong Side of Roadway||$30|

 Parked Vehicle Information

-The open storage and parking of a nuisance or abandoned vehicle on any street or in public view is prohibited in the Village of Brown Deer.
-Any motor vehicle that is inoperable, unlicensed, unroadworthy or dissembled is a nuisance vehicle.
-Any vehicle that remains in one location for three consecutive days, has been reported stolen to any police department or does not have affixed a current motor vehicle registration is considered an abandoned vehicle.
+The open storage and parking of a nuisance or abandoned vehicle on any street or in public view are prohibited in the Village of Brown Deer.
+Any motor vehicle that is inoperable, unlicensed, unroadworthy, or dissembled is a nuisance vehicle.
+Any vehicle that remains in one location for three consecutive days, has been reported stolen to any police department, or does not have affixed a current motor vehicle registration is considered an abandoned vehicle.

 Wisconsin State Statute 885.237 allows for the presumption that if a vehicle is parked on a highway/public street, an officer can assume that the vehicle was operated on that highway/public street by the registered owner.
 As a result, if officers encounter registration violations, such as Suspended Registration or Expired Registration, the officers can issue a citation to the registered owner.
 This statute only applies to public streets and does not apply to vehicles parked in a parking lot.

 Any vehicle in violation of Wisconsin State Statute 885.237 will either have the citation mailed to the registered owner's address listed on the vehicle's registration or officers will attempt personal contact if possible.